This page describes the process for publishing a proceedings with Cascadilla Proceedings Project. You should also review the author instructions

 (5) A contract signed by all editors, accompanied by payment of applicable article processing charges.
 Editors may sign separate copies of the contract.

-(6) A CD containing all of the final papers in PDF format as supplied by the authors, the table of contents, the abstracts, and an e-mail address for every author.
+(6) A CD or USB thumb drive containing all of the final papers in PDF format as supplied by the authors, the table of contents, the abstracts, and an e-mail address for every author.
+File transfer or upload services are also fine as long as you put all files into a single .zip file so we can be sure we receive everything.
+Do not send us the final papers as email attachments.
 Every PDF file you send us must be created by that paper's author, not by the volume editor.

 Send the package to: